vidi-insights/vidi-metrics-web/README.md

 ```
 npm run receiver
 ```
-This will echo any metrics sent via the vidi-metrics-web:
+This will echo any metrics sent via the vidi-metrics-web.

 ## Contributing